pramatias/rustbook/rustbook62average.md

 code executes.
 But if a pattern doesn't find its match, the show goes on, and execution continues to the next arm.

-We can have as many arms as we need, my friend.
+We can have as many arms as we need.
 In our grand spectacle, our match expression boasts four arms, each with its own pattern and code, creating a symphony of logic and creativity.